 Sephora • Sephora Collection Eyelash Curler • Misc Beauty Tools

-Age: 18 & Under Skin: Combination, Fair Hair: Brunette Eyes: Brown
+Age: 18 & Under Skin: Acne-prone, Olive Hair: Brunette Eyes: Brown

 I like it better than my Shu Uemura curler.